Postdoctoral Research Assistant, Blizard Institute

 Department: Blizard Institute

-The post is full time initially for 24 months, and a further extension may become possible pending the outcome of grant applications under review.
-Starting salary will be in the range of £37,411 - £41,683 per annum inclusive of London Allowance.
+The post is full time, fixed term appointment for 18 months in the first instance, to start as soon as possible.
+Starting salary will be in the range of £34,220 - £40,194 per annum (depending on experience), inclusive of London Allowance.
 Benefits include 30 days annual leave, pension scheme and interest-free season ticket loan.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.